NASA rover Perseverance on track for daredevil landing on Mars

 The spacecraft is expected to pierce Mars’ atmosphere at 12,000 miles per hour (19,300 kph) and angled to produce slight aerodynamic lift while jet thrusters adjust its trajectory.

-A jarring, supersonic parachute inflation to further slow the descent will give way to deployment of a jet-powered “sky crane” vehicle that will fly to a safe landing spot, hover above the surface while lowering the rover on tethers, then fly away.
+A jarring, supersonic parachute inflation to further slow the descent will give way to deployment of a jet-powered “sky crane” vehicle that will fly to a safe landing spot, lower the rover on tethers, then zip off to crash a safe distance away.

 If all goes well, the interval that NASA half-jokingly calls the “seven minutes of terror” will end with the rover intact amid a Martian landscape long coveted by scientists for its rich potential as a geobiological laboratory.

-What makes the crater’s terrain - deeply carved by long-vanished flows of liquid water - so tantalizing as a research site also makes it especially treacherous as a landing zone, requiring next-generation autopilot technology never before used in spaceflight.
+What makes the crater’s terrain - deeply carved by long-vanished flows of liquid water - so tantalizing to scientists also makes it especially treacherous as a landing zone, requiring self-navigation technology never before used in spaceflight.

-Still, as Thomas Zurbuchen, NASA’s associate administrator for science, conceded, the outcome is far from assured.

-“Mars is hard, and we never take success for granted,” he said.
+As Chen put it on Wednesday: “It’s full of the stuff that scientists want to see but stuff that I don’t want to land on.”

 Reporting by Steve Gorman in Los Angeles; Editing by Peter Cooney